Sarah-Bue/budget-buddy/README.md

 As a user, I want to receive feedback on my input.
 - All user inputs are validated.
-- Budget Buddy provides users with feedback for incorrect inputs and prompts again until valid inpits are received.
+- Budget Buddy provides users with feedback for incorrect inputs and prompts again until valid inputs are received.
 - Error messages are printed in red to draw attention.
 - After saving an expense to the linked Google Sheet, a success message is printed in green.
 - Each error message contains information on how to provide valid input.
-- Loading messages provide users with feedback of what is happening, such as what process is running in the background or which menu is being loaded.
+- Loading messages provide users with feedback about what is happening, such as what process is running in the background or which menu is being loaded.
 - Menu banners across the top of the terminal provide the user with guidance on which menu they are currently in.

 As a user, I want to understand the purpose of the program.